Toddler Learning Resource: Colors, Matching, Patterns, & Shapes

 Matching

 I am a huge advocate for laminating this section.
-From personal experience, this is my child's favorite section of this resource which means he is touching all these little matching pieces all the time.
-Laminating them ensures that they will last us forever!
-To keep up with all the little pieces, I decided to use clear velcro, but you could also use the binder pouches.
+The matching section has been well-loved in our home, which means all the little pieces have been touched a million times.
+Laminating them ensures that they will last forever!
+To keep up with all the little matching pieces, I used clear velcro, but you could also use binder pouches.
 If you choose to not laminate this section, I would definitely print on cardstock paper.

 The matching section was created to help expand vocabulary and work on fine motor skills.
 Is your child ready to learn animal names and sounds?
 Use the "I can match the farm animals" page and include animal sounds in your teaching!
 Maybe you're going on a beach trip soon.
 Use the "I can match the ocean animals" page to talk about the animals that live in the ocean!